chatwoot/docs/docs/user-guide/conversation-workflow.md

 </div>

 Click on the name below the Previous Conversation and the details of the past conversation opens up as below.
-This can be used as referance for the agent.
+This can be used as reference for the agent.

 <div align="center">